 Through cricket, Bristol Wicketz aims to tackle local issues affecting young people and their communities.
 Alongside cricket coaching and games, the young people taking part have the chance to learn from role models, community leaders, local authorities and others.
 Specially designed workshops also boost well being, social education, community awareness, promote positive life choices and develop new life skills.

-There are currently three Wicketz Bristol hubs that operate throughout the year, even during school holidays.
+There are currently three Bristol Wicketz Hubs that operate throughout the year, even during school holidays.
 All hubs are FREE for girls and boys aged 8–16 – just turn up and play!

 |Bristol Free School, Southmead||Concorde Drive, BS10 6NJ||Mondays, 5pm-6.30pm||Boys & Girls||Free|

 |The Park Centre, Knowle||Daventry Road, BS4 1DQ||Tuesdays, 4.30pm-6pm||Boys & Girls||Free|

 |Hillfields Community Hub, Fishponds||Thicket Road, BS16 4EH||Thursdays, 5pm-6pm||Boys Only||Free|